rameenrafia2007/VideoNoteExtractor-AI/README.md

 ## 🧠 Research Context

-This project is part of my MS Artificial Intelligence research, exploring:
+This project is part of my AI / ML Internshsip at @ZYNVEX Solutions, exploring:

 - **Multimodal learning** — fusion of audio, visual, and textual data streams
 - **Large Language Models** — using LLaMA 3.3 for structured knowledge extraction